shapeintheglass/DanielleRandomizer/modinfo.md

 [*](new in 0.31) Randomize fabrication plan cost - Non-intelligently randomizes the materials requirement for every fab plan.
 Note that this can potentially create fab plans with 0 cost, although it is unlikely.
 [*](new in 0.31) Microgravity in all maps - Turns every map that would normally be 1G into a 0G zone.
 Probably not playable.
 Not recommended for serious playthroughs.
 [*](new in 0.31) Gravity in GUTS and exterior - Adds gravity to the GUTS and Exterior.
 If both this and "enable microgravity everywhere" are on, GUTS and Exterior will have gravity.
 Definitely not playable.
 For masochists only.
 [*](new in 0.31) Custom starting map (for testing purposes only) - A WIP feature that is a little broken but at least functions in terms of starting you in the given map.
+This literally just swaps the given map with the neuromod division.
+Saving may not work, and story triggers may not occur.
 Intended for testing purposes only.
-This currently works by swapping the given map with the neuromod division.
-Saving may not work, and story triggers may not occur.
 [*](new in 0.31) Game token overrides (for testing purposes only)- Specify initial starting values for any game tokens you wish (both level and global).
 If you don't know what game tokens are, you don't need this feature.
 Intended for testing purposes only.
 [/list]